nikola-m/freeCappuccino-dev/README.md

 The code allows meshes in OpenFOAM® polyMesh format.
 Only slight changes are necessary in the 'boundary' file.

-Code provides a utility for converting mashes saved in Gambit .neu format (made in Gambit or in Gmsh and exported as .neu) to native format of freeCappuccino.
+Code provides a utility for converting mashes saved in SU2 .su2 format (eg. made in Gmsh and exported as .su2) to native format of freeCappuccino.

+This way we encourage collaboration among people using other open-source CFD codes!

 Discretized equations are written in CSR (Compressed Sparse Row) format, which allows easy interface with many linear solver libraries, such as [LIS](http://www.ssisc.org/lis/).
 Also, one can use linear solvers provided in the code such as, Incomplete Cholesky Conjugate Gradient (ICCG), ILU(0) preconditioned Bi-Conjugate Gradient Stabilised method for non-symmetric systems, etc.